SriGuru1/mnist-digit-cnn/README.md

 # MNIST Digit Classifier using CNN

-## 📌 Project Overview
-This project uses a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset with over 98% accuracy.
+This project uses a Convolutional Neural Network (CNN) built with Keras and TensorFlow to classify handwritten digits from the MNIST dataset.

+## 🔍 Project Objective
+Build an image classifier that can recognize digits (0–9) with high accuracy using deep learning.

-## ⚙️ Technologies Used
+## 🧠 Technologies Used
 - Python
-- TensorFlow & Keras
+- TensorFlow / Keras
-- Google Colab
+- MNIST Dataset

-## 🚀 How It Works
-1. Loads MNIST dataset from TensorFlow
-2. Normalizes input images
-3. Builds a CNN with 2 Conv layers + Dense layers
-4. Trains and evaluates the model

-## 📊 Results
+## 📊 Model Architecture
+- Input Layer (28x28 grayscale images)
+- 2 Convolutional Layers with MaxPooling
+- Dense Layers with Dropout for regularization
+- Softmax Output Layer

+## 🚀 Accuracy Achieved
-- Achieved test accuracy: ~98%
+Achieved > 98% accuracy on test dataset.
-- Model can predict handwritten digit images with high accuracy

-## 📂 Files
-- `mnist_digit_classifier.ipynb`: Colab notebook with full code and output
+## 📁 How to Run
+1. Clone this repo
+2. Run `mnist_cnn.ipynb` in Jupyter or Google Colab

-## 👤 Author
+## 📎 Dataset
-Sri Guru H G
+- MNIST digits dataset, loaded using `keras.datasets.mnist`

-## 🔗 License
+## 📌 Applications
-This project is open source and free to use.
+This project is relevant to:
+- Image Classification
+- Edge-AI deployment
+- AI/ML-Driven Computer Vision

+## 📂 Sample Output
+Model correctly classifies images like: